ftlabs/order-order/README.md

 ## Future Features/PRs

+- _Git hook for Prettier_
+  - To enforce Prettier styling for those on the project without the prettier plugin
 - _Moderation_
   - Allow users to report a comment
   - Allow admins to action or ignore the report